HomeCustomersFair Dealing

 Dealing with feedback in an independent, effective and prompt manner

-We embed Fair Dealing principles in the way we design our investment products and services, our marketing and sales strategies and approaches, and our after-sales care.
+We embed fair dealing principles in the way we design our investment products and services, our marketing and sales strategies and approaches, and our after-sales care.
 By consistently putting these principles into practice, we provide suitable financial services and solutions to customers and ensure long-term business sustainability.

-Fair Dealing is the responsibility of everyone at UOB, regardless of our individual roles.
+Fair dealing is the responsibility of everyone at UOB, regardless of our individual roles.
 This duty is embodied in the UOB Code of Conduct.
 We have in place frameworks, policies and guidelines to ensure that we always aim for and achieve the Fair Dealing Outcomes.

 • mandatory training on MAS Fair Dealing for all employees;

-• regular ‘Tone from the Top’ communications to reinforce the importance of embracing Fair Dealing principles in all that we do;
+• regular ‘Tone from the Top’ communications to reinforce the importance of embracing fair dealing principles in all that we do;

 Creating positive customer experiences

-We actively listen to customers across the life cycles of our products and services.
-Through our Voice of Customer programmes and activities, we manage customer insights and testing to improve customer satisfaction and loyalty.
+• Voice of Customer programmes and activities, to manage customer insights and testing to improve customer satisfaction; and

 Related